 San Francisco's six-time Pro Bowl linebacker continues to find ways to push himself to become the best at his craft.

-Whether it’s weight and speed training with the 49ers strength and conditioning staff or attending every offseason workout and practice to set the example for younger teammates,
+Whether it's weight and speed training with the 49ers strength and conditioning staff or attending every offseason workout and practice to set the example for younger teammates, Joe Staley will do whatever it takes his maximize his talents.

 The 6-foot-1, 240-pound inside linebacker and defensive co-captain set the tone for the 49ers this offseason.